Pierce H. Deamer Jr.

 Pierce H. Deamer Jr. (April 24, 1907 – June 12, 1986) was an American Republican Party politician who served in both houses of the New Jersey Legislature, serving in the New Jersey General Assembly from 1952 to 1962 and then in the New Jersey Senate until 1966.

 Early life

-Deamer was born on April 24, 1907 in New York City, the son of Pierce H. Deamer and Adelaide Bernhardt Deamer.
+Deamer was born on April 24, 1907, in New York City, the son of Pierce H. Deamer and Adelaide Bernhardt Deamer.
 His father was a national labor organizer and served as Vice President of the Upholsterers International Union.
-He moved to Bergenfield, New Jersey in his youth and graduated from Tenafly High School and the New Jersey Law School (now Rutgers School of Law–Newark).
+He moved to Bergenfield, New Jersey, in his youth and graduated from Tenafly High School and the New Jersey Law School (now Rutgers School of Law–Newark).
 He maintained law offices in Bergenfield, where he served as the Bergenfield Municipal Judge and as Chairman of the Bergenfield Civil Defense.
 He was Municipal Attorney for Bergenfield and New Milford.
-He was counsel to the Bergen County Sheriff from 1948-51.
+He was counsel to the Bergen County Sheriff from 1948 to 1951.